shanepeden/shanepeden.com/_posts/2021-06-09-healthcaresecurity-patientco-article.md

 No health system should have to decide between improving patient care or covering the high cost of an unexpected ransomware attack.
 Examine the health and wellness of your IT infrastructure—just like a patient—to prevent long-term issues down the line.

-{: .box-note} Note: This post was originally published on June 9th, 2021 on [SecurityMagazine.com](https://www.securitymagazine.com/articles/95381-clinical-treatment-of-ransomware-in-healthcare).
+> This post was originally published on June 9th, 2021 on [SecurityMagazine.com](https://www.securitymagazine.com/articles/95381-clinical-treatment-of-ransomware-in-healthcare).